cblevins/fa17-hist-trump/schedule.md

 October 4: Interpretations (Historical)
 -	Richard Jensen, “‘No Irish Need Apply’: A Myth of Victimization,” *Journal of Social History*, 2002, Vol.36 (2), pp. 405-429.
--	Rebecca Field, “No Irish Need Deny: Evidence for the Historicity of NINA Restrictions in Advertisements and Signs,” *Journal of Social History*, 2016, Vol.49 (4), pp. 829-852.
+-	Rebecca Fried, “No Irish Need Deny: Evidence for the Historicity of NINA Restrictions in Advertisements and Signs,” *Journal of Social History*, 2016, Vol.49 (4), pp. 829-852.

 *Due Friday, October 6: Archives Trip Assignment*